 It is still reasonable to ask whether the benefits of cost savings should sometimes have been shared more evenly with consumers.

 For example, the NAO has estimated that water companies made net windfall gains of at least £800 million between 2010 and 2015 (£410 million from lower-than-expected corporation tax rates and £840 million from lower-than-expected interest rates, only partially offset by water bill discounts of £435 million).
-Some firms may also have engaged in dubious ‘financial engineering’ to deliver returns which were far greater than those justified by the risks of investing in the water business.
-But, if desired, these sorts of gains could be clawed back in future price reviews.

 The fifth argument questions the track record of the privatised water companies in delivering a good service at a reasonable price.
 Supporters of renationalisation have had some success in portraying private ownership as bad for consumers, taxpayers and the environment – citing large price increases since privatisation, alarming data on water leakages, and so on.

 Again, these arguments are unconvincing.
-On price, the claim that water bills have risen by 40% since privatisation is presumably taken from the NAO report published back in 2015.
+On price, Labour’s claim that water bills have risen by 40% since privatisation is presumably taken from the NAO report published back in 2015.
 But this report also noted that most of the increase happened before 1995, when prices were allowed to rise significantly to finance investment.
 The 40% figure is also out of date.
 Bills have been flat or falling in real terms since 2015, with plans to reduce them by another 5% in real terms in PR19.